apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 All configurations for QUIC are still experimental and may be changed or removed in the future without prior notice.

+.. ts:cv:: CONFIG proxy.config.quic.qlog_dir STRING NULL
+   :reloadable:

+    The qlog is enabled when this configuration is not NULL.
+And will dump the qlog to this dir.

 .. ts:cv:: CONFIG proxy.config.quic.instance_id INT 0
    :reloadable: